 Bainbridge Bunting’s Houses of Boston’s Back Bay does not attribute 104-116 Beacon to a specific architect.
 However, in his Building Victorian Boston: The Architecture of Gridley J. F. Bryant, Roger Reed indicates that they were designed by Gridley J. F. Bryant.

-106 Beacon was built as the home of George Middleton Barnard, a commission merchant, and his wife, Susan Livingston (Tilden) Barnard.
+106 Beacon was built as the home of George Middleton Barnard, a shipping merchant, and his wife, Susan Livingston (Tilden) Barnard.
 They previously had lived in Lynn.

 George Barnard purchased the land for 106 Beacon on June 28, 1855, from the Boston and Roxbury Mill Corporation.
 On March 5, 1866, he transferred the property into his wife’s name.